Weakly curved A-infinity algebras over a topological local ring: Introduction

 \subsection{$\R$-contramodules}

-Given an (abstract) ring $R$, one can define $R$\+modules in the following fancy way.
+In this section we do not need to assume our rings to be commutative yet.
+Given an (abstract) ring $R$, one can define (left) $R$\+modules in the following fancy way.
 For any set $X$, let $R[X]$ denote the set of all finite formal linear combinations of the elements of $X$ with coefficients in~$R$.
 The embedding $X\rarrow R[X]$ defined in terms of the zero and unit elements of $R$ and the ``opening of parentheses'' map $R[R[X]]\rarrow R[X]$ make the functor $X\mpsto R[X]$ a monad on the category of sets.
-The $R$\+modules are the algebras/modules over this monad.
+The $R$\+modules are the algebras/modules over this monad (cf.~\cite{Dur}).

 Now let $\R$ be a topological ring.
 For any set $X$, let $\R[[X]]$ be the set of all (infinite) formal linear combinations $\sum_{x\in X} r_x x$ of the elements of~$X$ with coefficients in $\R$ such that the family of coefficients $r_x\in\R$ converges to zero as ``$x$~goes to infinity''.
 This means that for any open ideal $\I\subset\R$ the set of all $x\in X$ such that $r_x\notin\I$ is finite.
 There is the obvious embedding $\varepsilon_X\:X\rarrow \R[[X]]$.
 The ``opening of parentheses'' map $\rho_X\:\R[[\R[[X]]]]\rarrow \R[[X]]$ is defined by the rule